3DCoded/3MS/docs/configuration/install.md

 ## Moonraker Update Manager

-To enable updates for the 3MS, add the following to your `moonraker.conf`:
+To enable updates for the 3MS, add the following to your `moonraker.conf` (in the same folder as your `printer.cfg`):

 ```cfg title="moonraker.conf"
 # 3MS Update Manager